 We are one of the premier consumer financial services companies in the United States.
-We provide a range of credit products through programs we have established with a diverse group of national and regional retailers, local merchants, manufacturers, buying groups, industry associations and healthcare service providers, which we refer to as our "partners".
-During 2015, we financed \$113.6 billion of purchase volume, and at December 31, 2015, we had \$68.3 billion of loan receivables and 68.3 million active accounts.
-For the year ended December 31, 2015, we had net earnings of \$2.2 billion, representing a return on assets of 2.9%
+We provide a range of credit products through programs we have established with a diverse group of national and regional retailers, local merchants, manufacturers, buying groups, industry associations and healthcare service providers, which we refer to as our "partners."
+During 2016, we financed \$125.5 billion of purchase volume, and at December 31, 2016, we had \$76.3 billion of loan receivables and 71.9 million active accounts.
+For the year ended December 31, 2016, we had net earnings of \$2.3 billion, representing a return on assets of 2.7%.

 We offer our credit products primarily through our wholly-owned subsidiary, Synchrony Bank (the "Bank").
-Through the Bank, we offer a range of deposit products insured by the Federal Deposit Insurance Corporation ("FDIC").
-We are continuing to expand our direct banking operations to increase our deposit base as a source of stable and diversified low cost funding for our credit activities.
-We had \$43.4 billion in deposits at December 31, 2015.
+Through the Bank, we offer, directly to retail and commercial customers, a range of deposit products insured by the Federal Deposit Insurance Corporation ("FDIC").
+We have significantly expanded our online direct banking operations in recent years and our deposit base serves as a source of stable and diversified low cost funding for our credit activities.
+At December 31, 2016, we had \$52.1 billion in deposits which represented 72% of our total funding sources.